aicenter/Ridesharing_DARP_instances/README.md

 `📁 Instances/<area>/map/`
 - `🖺 nodes.csv` contains information about processed road network nodes in the area.
 The file uses `<tab>` as a separator and contains four columns with a header:
-  - `id` - node id TODO David - rozdil mezi idecky a ktere je v DB?
+  - `id` - node index in the distance matrix
-  - `db_id` - node id in the database TODO David
+  - `db_id` - node id in the database that was used for the  instance generation
-  - `x` - node x coordinate TODO David - co je to za projekci?
+  - `x` - node x coordinate in the map plannar projection
-  - `y` - node y coordinate TODO David - co je to za projekci?
+  - `y` - node y coordinate in the map plannar projection
 - `🖺 edges.csv` contains information about processed road network edges in the area, including the speed.
 The file uses `<tab>` as a separator and contains six columns with a header:
   - `u` - from node `id`
   - `v` - to node `id`
   - `db_id_from` - from node `db_id`
   - `db_id_to` - to node `db_id`
-  - `length` - length of the edge in TODO David - jednotky?
+  - `length` - length of the edge in meters
-  - `speed` - speed of the edge used in travel time calculations, in TODO David - jednotky?
+  - `speed` - speed of the edge used in travel time calculations, in km/h.

 ### Visualization files

 Contains area and instance files for visuzalization in e.g. [Q-GIS](https://www.qgis.org)

-`📁 Instances/<area>/map/`
+`📁 Instances/<area>/map/shapefiles/`
-- `🗺 map.xeng` TODO David - co je tohle za file?
-- 📁shapefiles/
   - `🗺 nodes.[shx, shp, prh, dbf, cpg]`
   - `🗺 edges.[shx, shp, prh, dbf, cpg]`